 That's it!
 So easy.
 Now let's serve it up and chow down.

-- This chili should be eaten immediately.
-Top with fresh cilantro, lime, avocado, and vegan sour cream.
+Serve this chili immediately.
+Top with fresh cilantro, lime, and avocado.

-- Uneaten chili can be stored in an airtight container in the refrigerator for up to 3 days or frozen for 1 month.
+Store leftover chili in an airtight container in the refrigerator for up to 3 days or frozen for 2 months.
 To thaw, place it in the refrigerator the night before.
 The following day, gently reheat the chili over the stovetop.

 - 1 tbsp. avocado oil